SarikaMangalpally/SarikaMangalpally/README.md

 <br clear="both">

-<p align="left">I am pursuing my Master's in Computer Science at the University of Louisiana at Lafayette.<br><br>I am actively looking for a full-time position.</p>
+<p align="left">I am pursuing my Master's in Computer Science at the University of Louisiana at Lafayette.<br>I am actively looking for a full-time position.</p>

 ###